Case study · Sovereign tier

 02 Methodology applied

-AI Mirror v8.2 — the firm's individual-grade engine.
+Market Entry Intelligence Decision Protocol v8.2 — the firm's individual-grade engine.
 Operates above VERIDEX Core; satisfies all twenty-two canonical gates, plus the four engine-level extensions G·24–G·27.
 Two competing pathways scored on a five-criterion opportunity matrix and a five-dimension friction matrix.
 Monte Carlo on revenue, with country-calibrated correlation.
 Counterfactual Pause and Opportunity Cost Assessment included.

 03 Output